New Paragraph

 Empty Moon Zen Teacher

-The Bright Cloud Zen practice groups regularly offer precept study for those who wish to receive the first five precepts (sewing the Wagessa and vowing to live ethically), or Jukai (sewing the Rakusu and committing to the 16 Bodhisattva Precepts and the Empty Moon lineage).
-Talk to Janine to learn more about receiving the precepts.
+Precepts Study: The Bright Cloud Zen practice groups regularly offer precept study for those who wish to receive the first five precepts (sewing the Wagessa and vowing to live ethically), or Jukai (sewing the Rakusu and committing to the 16 Bodhisattva Precepts and the Empty Moon Zen lineage).
+Talk to Janine or one of the other Empty Moon Zen Teachers to learn more about receiving the precepts.

 Opportunities to sit with Bright Cloud Zen Sangha (virtually or in-person)

-The links below offer additional information about Bright Cloud and Empty Moon Zen and other recommended practice opportunities.
+Click the links below for additional information about Bright Cloud and Empty Moon Zen and other recommended practice opportunities.:

 Information on James Myoun Ford, Roshi